kazi-rahima-ahmed/smart-irrigation-system-ai-iot/README.md

 ## 📂 Project Structure

-Due to confidentiality constraints, source code and full architecture are not publicly shared.
-However, the following structure outlines the modular components developed during the project lifecycle:
+⚠️ Due to institutional confidentiality and data protection agreements, full system architecture and source code are not publicly disclosed.
+However, the following breakdown outlines the modular components developed throughout the project lifecycle to signal scope and execution:

 smart-irrigation-system-ai-iot/
 ├── arduino/           # Pump control logic (confidential)